Dataherald/dataherald/services/enterprise/README.md

 ## Setting up Stripe
 To get the stripe api key for local development, go to stripe's developer dashboard in test mode (https://dashboard.stripe.com/test/developers), then go to the API keys tab and either use the exising key named `test key` or create a new one with the appropriate permissions.

-To get the stripe webhook secret go to the Webhook tab instead and click `Add local listener`
+To get the stripe webhook secret go to the Webhook tab instead and click `Add local listener`.

+>If you would like to disable stripe, make sure to change your organization's plan to `ENTERPRISE`.

-## Testing
+## Testing (deprecated)

 ### API Tests
 To run the Postman API test locally, use the Postman CLI: